An Unweeded Garden – Chapter 1

 ‘I’ve got an appointment at the hairdressers on George Street tomorrow,’ she said as she took the flowers to the kitchen.
 She filled the kettle and flicked the switch.

 His dad opened the door to his room and Rhodri’s switch flicked.
 He sat down, the brown leather still cold on such a sunstruck morning.
 He put the marker, the outward ticket with the square-torn corners, between the ninety-ninth and hundredth pages of the book he hadn’t opened on the train.
 Rhodri looked up towards his father.
 He didn’t smile.
 They didn’t shake hands.
-They had never cwtched.
 Every hair was in place.
-As their eyes met, they quickly darted left to right, away from each other, to find neutral space elsewhere in that cluttered living room.
+As their eyes met, they quickly darted left to right, away from each other, to find neutral space somewhere else in that cluttered living room.
 Rhodri heard the heavy dub echoing around the space he gave it, but not there.
-His iPod was still playing Lee Perry, reedy resonances escaping from the headphones, into the room, around and between them.
+His iPod was still playing Lee Perry, thin resonances escaping from the headphones, into the room, around and between them.

-His dad walked to the mantle and moved a jar of potpourri an inch from its prescribed position of the last fourteen years.
+His dad walked to the mantle and moved a pot of potpourri an inch from its prescribed position of the last fourteen years.

 ‘How…um…are you ok, Keith?
 Um…Rhodri.
 Been up to anything lately?
 Are you…?’ he said and moved the potpourri back again.

-“For fuck’s sake, how many times do we have to go through this shit?”
-Rhodri wanted to tell him about the high water mark and the wave breaking…Why not?
+“Keith,” for fuck’s sake, how many times do we have to go through this shit?
+Rhodri wanted to tell him about the low water mark and the wave breaking…Why not?
 If anyone could understand fear and loathing…anywhere…it was his dad.

 ‘What you chatting about!’
 The rasp of sucking teeth.
 Stewps.
 ‘Why you have your face like who shit dere?’ his dad said.